 If students have trouble opening their lockers, they should let the office know and assistance will be provided.
 Students are to only use the locker that has been assigned to them.
 LOCKERS ARE NOT TO BE SHARED.
-Students are to keep their locker combinations confidential and never share the numbers with friends.
+Students are to keep their locker combinations confidential and never share with friends.

 Students are responsible for all personal belongings.
 The school is not responsible for personal belongings or valuable items left in lockers.
-Do not leave open food and candy in the lockers overnight - there will be a colony of ants!
+Do not leave open food and candy in the lockers overnight.